Faithfulness Evaluation for Decoder-only LLM Attributions with Controlled Retained Information: Introduction

 \section{Introduction}

-Large language models such as Llama have demonstrated their remarkable ability on multiple downstream tasks, e.g., text generation and sentiment classification \cite{touvron2023llama}.
-However, as these models grow in size and complexity, their ``Black Box'' property has raised significant concerns regarding transparency, trustworthiness, and robustness.
-The lack of interpretability in LLMs hinders their trustworthiness and thus adoption in high-stakes domains, e.g., healthcare \cite{esteva2019guide} and finance \cite{veale2017fairer}, where accurate and fair decision-making is crucial.
-Lack of interpretability also poses risks of generating harmful or misleading contents, including biases, hallucinations, and toxic outputs \cite{binns2018fairness}.
+Large language models such as Llama have demonstrated their remarkable capabilities across multiple downstream tasks, e.g., text generation and sentiment classification \cite{grattafiori2024llama3herdmodels}.
+However, as these models grow in size and complexity, their ``black box'' property has raised significant concerns regarding transparency, trustworthiness, and robustness.
+The lack of interpretability in LLMs hinders their trustworthiness and thus adoption in high-stakes domains, e.g., healthcare \cite{esteva2019guide} and finance \cite{veale2017fairer}, where users need not only accurate predictions but also faithful evidence about the model's decision process.
+Input attribution methods address this need by assigning importance scores to input tokens \citep{sundararajan2017axiomatic,lei-etal-2016-rationalizing}, where the reliability of the attributions is measured using faithfulness metrics.

-Explainable AI (XAI) has emerged as a critical area to address these challenges.
-The task of input attribution aims to identify the parts of the input that contribute most to the model's output, thereby revealing the model's reasoning \cite{sundararajan2017axiomatic, lei-etal-2016-rationalizing}.
-Many general attribution methods have been proposed \cite{ribeiro2016should, sundararajan2017axiomatic, shrikumar2017learning, DBLP:journals/corr/SimonyanVZ13}, which are designed to work with any model and data type, while others are specifically tailored to language model tasks \cite{zhao2024reagent,cohen2024contextcite, zhang-etal-2022-locally,boyle2025cafga}.
-Meanwhile, there is less related work on using transformer-specific explanations for decoder-only LLMs, e.g., autoregressive LLMs.

-To fill this research gap, we propose Grad-ELLM, a gradient-based explanations for LLMs.
-Inspired by the outstanding performance of Grad-ECLIP \cite{zhao2024gradient} in explaining the transformer-based CLIP \cite{radford2021learning} vision-language model (VLMs), in this paper we extend Grad-ECLIP to explain decoder-only LLMs.
-Grad-ECLIP generates heat maps by aggregating the intermediate token representation of CLIP with channel and spatial importance weights.
-However, CLIP is a dual-encoder model trained with contrastive learning.
-To apply Grad-ECLIP to explain decoder-only LLMs, we use the gradients of the logit of the last token w.r.t the attention layer as the importance for feature channels and use the same loosened attention map for computing token (spatial) importance.
-Then a heat map is calculated for each LLM generation step.